Mileslegend/oyi/text.md

 ## About Section

 Title: Building Your Vision, Crafting Your Future
-Description: At Confix, we turn your ideas into reality with expert craftsmanship and innovative solutions.
+Description: At Oyirwoth, we turn your ideas into reality with expert craftsmanship and innovative solutions.
 From concept to completion, we’re dedicated to creating spaces that inspire and stand the test of time.
 Let’s build a future you can be proud of.